 Arequipa, Peru, November 14, 2017

 I didn't have a very good sleep.
-I was back in my tent sleeping on the beach and all night, all I heard was the roar of the lions, I mean waves as they crashed on shore.
+I was sleeping on the beach and all night, all I heard was the roar of the lions, I mean waves as they crashed on shore.
 Then, as they got louder, I kept thinking soon water would be pouring in my tent and I would be soaked!
 I wasn't sorry to see 5 am come!
 It looks nice though-

 The land is nothing but rocks, sand and more rocks until-